A Rebranding Strategy for Department Stores

 Can they survive that sort of apocalypse?
 There is another answer.
 There has to be.

 If the Amazon model IS the future then bankruptcy and chapter 11 is the interim step to treading water and waiting for the merciful euthanasia.
 Any numbskull can suggest the move to on-line sales.
+You don’t need a rebranding company for that solution.

 The problem is it won’t work with the current structures.
 Department stores desperately need an answer that lets them protect the brick and mortar investments that revitalizes shoppers today and in the future.